INTRODUCTION AND EPIDEMIOLOGY

 |Recovery phase ||Trauma ||Communicable disease ||Infectious complications of trauma ||Soft tissue infections ||Exacerbation of chronic disease ||Vectorborne disease ||Posttraumatic stress disorder |

 Most natural disasters—whether by water, wind, fire, or snow—cause some disruption of power, communication, and transportation systems.
 In developed and developing nations, entire cities can be destroyed instantly, overwhelming nearby healthcare facilities and personnel.
-In such cases, the traditional triage system may not be effective.3 A Centers for Disease Control and Prevention posthurricane assessment in 2012 determined that most of the resulting public ...
+In such cases, the traditional triage system may not be effective.3 A Centers for Disease Control and Prevention posthurricane assessment in 2012 determined that most of the resulting public health emergencies ...